Menu

 The M1 Garand Contract

-During the Korean War, the company was awarded a contract to manufacture the M1 Garand, the legendary semi-automatic rifle designed by Springfield Armory.
+During the Korean War, the company was awarded a contract to manufacture the M1 Garand, the semi-automatic rifle designed by Springfield Armory.
 While they did not create the M1 Garand, their production met high military standards, ensuring American troops had reliable rifles in battle.

 The Reising Submachine Gun